-This prospectus relates to the resale of up to (i) 22,187,000 shares of our common stock underlying a warrant issued to an affiliate of Optimus Capital Partners, LLC, which we refer to as Optimus, in our September 2009 preferred equity financing and (ii) 55,201,531 shares of our common stock underlying warrants issued in connection with our October 2007 private placement, which amount includes 8,280,281 shares of common stock issuable as a result of antidilution provisions.
+This prospectus relates to the resale of up to (i) 3,500,000 shares of our common stock issued to Numoda Capital Innovations, LLC, which we refer to as Numoda Capital, as payment for certain services rendered by one of its affiliates to us, (ii) 2,818,000 shares of our common stock underlying a warrant issued to an affiliate of Optimus Capital Partners, LLC, which we refer to as Optimus, in connection with a tranche closing of our Series A preferred equity financing and (iii) 40,500,000 shares of our common stock underlying a warrant issued to an affiliate of Optimus in our Series B preferred equity financing.
 The shares covered by this prospectus may be sold by the selling stockholders from time to time in the over-the-counter market or other national securities exchange or automated interdealer quotation system on which our common stock is then listed or quoted, through negotiated transactions at negotiated prices or otherwise at market prices prevailing at the time of sale.

-Pursuant to registration rights granted by us to the selling stockholders, we are obligated to register the shares to be acquired upon exercise of warrants held by these selling stockholders.
+Pursuant to registration rights granted by us to the selling stockholders, we are obligated to register the shares held by Numoda Capital and the shares to be acquired upon exercise of the warrants held by the affiliate of Optimus.
 The distribution of the shares by the selling stockholders is not subject to any underwriting agreement.
 We will receive none of the proceeds from the sale of shares by the selling stockholders.
 The selling stockholders identified in this prospectus will receive the proceeds from the sale of the shares.
-However, we may receive the proceeds from the exercise of the warrants held by the selling stockholders, if any, to the extent the warrants are not exercised on a cashless basis.
+However, we may receive the proceeds from the exercise of the warrants held by the affiliate of Optimus in certain circumstances.
 We will bear all expenses of registration incurred in connection with this offering, but all selling and other expenses incurred by the selling stockholders will be borne by them.

 Our common stock is quoted on the Over-The-Counter Bulletin Board, or OTC Bulletin Board, under the symbol ADXS.OB.
-On March 5, 2010, the last reported sale price per share for our common stock as reported by the OTC Bulletin Board was \$0.17.
+On July 19, 2010, the last reported sale price per share for our common stock as reported by the OTC Bulletin Board was \$0.18.